This post contains paid and/or affiliate links. I make a small commission at no extra cost to you. Please see our Privacy Policy.

 Rapid Growth of Christianity | Despite persecution, Christianity spread rapidly, fueled by the conviction of early Christians in the resurrected Jesus. |

-It offers comfort and solace in times of grief and loss, reminding believers that death does not have the final say and that they will be reunited with their loved ones in heaven.
+It brings comfort and solace in times of grief and loss.
+It reminds believers that death does not have the final say.

 Significance of the Resurrection in Christian Faith